snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 Sync | Incremental Crawl | Frequency: Every 15 mins
 Sync | Full crawl | Frequency: Every day

-If you want to edit any of these values, you need to choose the Custom Setup option
+If you want to edit any of these values, you need to choose the **Custom Setup** option.

 ## Custom Setup

 Custom setup allows admins to edit the default values mentioned above.
-Once you click on the Custom Setup option, you see three more tabs – Users, Content, and Sync.
+Once you click on the **Custom Setup** option, you see three more tabs – Users, Content, and Sync.

 ### Users